-BCAI's portfolio is much more diverse one than any single insurer could offer an investor If you invest in an insurance company, you are exposed both to catastrophe risks and asset valuation risks (as insurance companies tend to come with large portfolios of assets).
-A key argument for investing in BCAI is that, in addition to offering returns that are less correlated with global investment markets, investors are able to gain direct access to catastrophe risks, a segment of the insurance industry that BCAI's managers consider to be attractive, without exposing themselves to the asset risks.
+BCAl's portfolio is much more diverse one than any single insurer could offer an investor A key argument for investing in BCAI is that, in addition to offering returns that are minimally correlated with global investment markets, investors are able to gain direct access to catastrophe risks, an attractive segment of the insurance industry, without exposing investors to the asset risk normally accompanying investments in other insurance or reinsurance publicly listed companies.
 Insurance premiums typically grow in line with GDP and while this is modest, it is growth.
 Swiss Re estimates that non-life premium volumes grew 2.4% in 2016 and will grow 2.2% in 2017 and 3.0% in 2018.
-Furthermore, the fund (see below) acts almost like a fund of funds (a fund that makes investments in other funds) within the reinsurance space.
-This is unlike buying shares in an insurance company where the investor is just exposed to a single company's book of business.
+Furthermore, the fund (see below) acts almost like a fund of funds within the reinsurance space.
+This is unlike buying equities in an insurance company where the investor is just exposed to a single company's book of business.
 BCAI has approximately 35% of its invested assets in a single insurance company (Sompo International), as of 31 March 2017 but the remainder is in a variety of additional catastrophe exposures underwritten by the management.
-The portfolio is thus diverse but with varied exposures to catastrophe risks only.
+The portfolio is thus diverse with varied exposures to only catastrophe risks.

-A diversified fund with a focus on smaller insurers
+A diversified fund with a focus on smaller insurers.
+More information can be found at the manager's website: